 Fortress is focusing its new funds on mortgage servicing rights, infrastructure, senior housing, Bitcoin, and Italian loans.
 We like these efforts as they take advantage of Fortress' acumen rather than more general all-weather funds.
 Read more

-Fortress' capital-raising efforts have improved, particularly in 2013, but they still pale versus larger peers, which are closing significant larger funds.
+Fortress' capital-raising efforts have improved but they still pale versus larger peers, which are closing significant larger funds.

 The lack of a fund placement advisory service, such as Blackstone's Park Hill, puts Fortress at a disadvantage because it has less insight regarding industry asset flows and potential new funds.